adrien-ga/Simstrat/README.md

 *** Description ***
 This GIT repository contains the source code of Simstrat, as used in the paper gmd-2016-262.
 It also contains the executable file, the parameter files and the input data files that allow to run the model for four different lakes.
-This model version is temporary and an updated one will shortly be made available.

 *** Structure of the repository ***
 simstrat-source/: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Source code of the Simstrat model